SiR-DanieL/happychat-floating-note/README.md

 ## More Information

-Please see this [Todo: private post](https://wordpress.com) for further information.
+Please see this [private post](https://wehavetheanswers.wordpress.com/2019/04/04/happychat-floating-note/) for further information.
 Feel free to drop a comment on that post or open an issue here with any feedback or questions.

 ## Changelog